fleu42/docker-cartodb/README.md

 ```

 This will run the scripts described at https://github.com/CartoDB/data-services/tree/master/geocoder
-It will use at least require 5.7+7.8Gb of diskspace to download the dumps and import them.
+It will use at least 5.7+7.8Gb of diskspace to download the dumps and import them.